Airbus Family of Commercial Aircraft

-The Airbus A340 Family, which is primarily a wide body jetliner, includes four types of commercial planes: namely the A340-200, the A340-300, the A340-500, and the A340-600.
-This family of plane can carry anywhere between 250 to 360 passengers.
-Additionally it has two more engines compared to the Airbus A330 Family.
-As of March 2013, Airbus reports that it had delivered over 400 A340 airplanes to its customers and operators.
-Examples of these customers and operators include Lufthansa, Austrian Airlines, Philippine Airlines, Singapore Airlines, and Virgin Atlantic Airways.
+In addition to this, the Airbus A340 family has two more engines as compared to the Airbus A330 Family.
+As of March 2013, the aircraft organization reports delivery of more than 400 A340 airplanes to its operators and customers.
+Examples of these operates and customers include Singapore Airlines, Philippine Airlines, Austrian Airlines, Lufthansa, and Virgin Atlantic Airways.

 Airbus A380 Family

 The A380 has flown more than 500,000 revenue flights carrying more than 190 million passengers.
 This includes 300+ commercial flights per day that take off or land around the world about every two minutes.